Chick-fil-A changes mind, won’t discontinue longtime menu item

 But Friday, the restaurant walked back its decision, confirming the Side Salad isn’t going anywhere.

 “At Chick-fil-A, our guests come first.
-Based on feedback, we have decided not to proceed with removing our Side Salad from the menu,” reads a statement from Chick-fil-A shared with Nexstar on Friday.
+Based on feedback, we have decided not to proceed with removing our Side Salad from the menu,” Chick-fil-A said in a statement shared with Nexstar on Friday.
 “We will continue serving the item at participating restaurant locations and hope customers continue to enjoy this menu offering.”

 The salad was originally slated to leave menus on April 3.
 Chick-fil-A said in its previous announcement that the decision to axe the item was part of an effort “to help simplify our menu.”